Tip 5) Help

 communication

-phrases to fit you, and use them to pre-vent or resolve conflicts.
+phrases to fit you, and use them to prevent or resolve conflicts.

 Evolve and use

-Personal Bill of Rights in growing your
+a Personal Bill of Rights

-and “promoting your-self to
+skills and “promoting your-self to

 equal.”
 Help each other build the attitude